azurecitadel/azurecitadel.github.io/automation/policy/lab5.md

     /providers/Microsoft.Management/managementgroups/f246eeb7-b820-4971-a083-9e100e084ed0/providers/Microsoft.Authorization/policySetDefinitions/tags
     ```

-    And you can list out your custom initiatives at the Tenant Root Group using a command similar to the custom policy ine we used earflier in the lab:
+    And you can list out your custom initiatives at the Tenant Root Group using a command similar to the custom policy ine we used earlier in the lab:

     ```bash
     az policy set-definition list --management-group $tenantId --query "[? policyType == 'Custom'].id"
     ```

-## Assign the tagging initiative
+## Testing the tagging initiative

 The initiative has now been defined at the Tenant Root Group.
 You should still have the Dev management group that you created in lab 4, which had an ID of 230.
 We'll eventually assign the initiative there and specify the value of Environment.